5 ways to reduce your e-waste

 Hot Tip: If you need power tools to fix things around the home, google ‘Tool library near me’ for a much cheaper and sustainable way of getting things done.

-If you really need to buy electronics (and let’s be honest, sometimes we really need to), consider !
+If you really need to buy electronics (and let’s be honest, sometimes we really need to), consider a little thrift-shopping!
 Even Facebook Marketplace, Gumtree and your local Cash Converters might be holding exactly what you’re looking for.

 On the flipside, if you’re done with your items, give it away or sell them to others who’ll find a use for them.
 Not only does this extend their life, it could earn you a bit of extra cash in the process *Ka-ching!